Tiny little purses attached to keychains. Don’t they make the most adorable gifts?

 And when the recipient loves the gift you know your efforts have not gone in vain.
 If you too love to make crochet gifts why not give this one a try?
 They can be perfect return gifts, little giveaways at parties or just a little something you wish to gift anyone.
 If you don’t want to make the crochet pouch yourself, but you know your recipient loves to crochet, you can get a gift idea from here.
 It still shows that you’ve put a lot of effort into finding something they would like!

-Following are the details about these crochet keychain purse gifts I made for a friend.
+As you guys know, I love my custom photo keychain!
+However, I was recently thinking what would I do if I lost it?
+So, the following are the details about these crochet keychain purse gifts I made for a friend.
 Remember, there are many options for custom keychains out there, but this is just one of them.

 Crochet Purse Keychain